 - Generously coat a wire rack set inside a rimmed baking sheet with nonstick spray; place yolks on rack.
 Dry out in oven until opaque and texture is like a firm Gruyère cheese, 1½–2 hours.
 Let cool.
 (Alternatively, if your oven doesn’t go that low, you can dry out eggs in an unheated oven for 2 days.)

-- Finely grate cured egg yolks over soups, pastas, or salads as you would a hard cheese.
+- Finely grate cured egg yolks over soups, pasta, or salads as you would a hard cheese.